samanasevana/samanasevanasite/src/content/reflection/00-an-overview-of-the-quality.md

 In addition to these major obstructions, he also listed a longer list of unwholesome qualities such as anger and vindictiveness, being controlling or possessive, being deceitful and deceptive, arrogance and conceitedness, as well as grasping tightly to views and being unable to relinquish them.
 To deal with these more deeply seated impurities which are more tied to a sense of self and ego, he encouraged the recognition of impermanence (AN 9.3).

-The benefit of overcoming these five obstructions and the weakening of the other unwholesome states, is that one is able to develop a state of calm, awareness and remembering of the path.
+The benefit of overcoming these five obstructions and the weakening of the other unwholesome states, is that one is able to develop a state of calm, awareness and remembrance of the path.
 Because of this calm basis for awareness, it eventually develops into a deep contentment.
 One deeply content is overcome with joy.
 For one with a joyful mind, the body relaxes.
 A relaxed body feels pleasure.
 For one who feels pleasure, the psyche concentrates.
 (DN2, AN 11.1)

 **Right Concentration & Calm (Samatha)**
 The Buddha described many different tools for creating a wholesome basis for calm: morality (AN 11.1) The four supreme dwellings (SN 46.54), the six recollections of the Awakened One, the Quality, the Order, giving things up, morality, and deities (AN 11.11).